dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 With audio, most boards are supported and you can find a more extensive list from [AppleALC](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs) for audio.
 VoodooHDA is another option for legacy users

+**note**: AMD motherboard users will require VoodooHDA if you plan to use the onboard microphone header.
+Regulkar audio putput works however with AppleALC

 ---

 ##  Ethernet